Joh-Ishimwe/Personal-Fashion-Advisor-Model/README.md

 # Personal Fashion Advisor

 ## Overview
-This project aims to create a machine learning-based recommendation system that delivers personalized outfit and accessory suggestions by integrating user inputs.
+This a classification machine learning recommendation system that aims to delivers personalized outfit and accessory suggestions by integrating user inputs.
 The primary focus of the project is classifying fashion items based on attributes such as material, color, price, season, and comfort to improve existing systems lacking personalized outfit recommendations.

 ## Dataset
 The dataset is syntethic genereted data using pandas, due to unavailablity of existing non-generic dataset that algin the puporse of my model.
 It contains 10,000 samples with features like material type, color brightness, price, season, and comfort level, correlated with five fashion categories (Casual, Formal, Sportswear, Partywear, Traditional)